aidotse/PASEOS/README.md

 ### Using Docker
 Two [Docker](https://www.docker.com/) images are available:
 * paseos: corresponding to the last release.
-* paseos-nightly: including the last implemented features.
+* paseos-nightly: based on the latest commit on the branch `main`.

 ## Examples